Are you wondering what online scopist training is?

 The best way I can describe scoping is legal transcript editing.
 Most scopists work as freelancers and have court reporters as clients.
 When a court reporter writes a transcript, they use a phonetic language to do so since it’s much faster than typing out every word.

-When using said language, though, there are sometimes errors in translation, for example, “there, they’re, their.”
+When using the said language, though, there are sometimes errors in translation, for example, “there, they’re, their.”
 Formatting issues also arise when there are multiple people speaking, exhibits are entered, etc.

 It is a scopist’s job to go over a transcript with a fine-tooth comb to make sure everything is translated correctly, punctuated properly, and formatted appropriately.